Rayela Art

 Dara Tribal Village in Chicago, 2003, in partnership with Abdul Wardak.
 Abdul now has a beadshop and gallery in downtown Paducah, Beads and Rugs at 626 Broadway.

 In Paducah, everything went online, selling through eBay and then on Etsy.
-I had many friends who were small importers and would buy from them and re-sell online, along with the things I made.
+I had many friends who were small importers and would buy from them and re-sell their crafts, along with the things I made.
 Over time, I moved more into helping others with their online businesses and in 2010 launched TAFA: The Textile and Fiber Art List, a business association for artists and educators.
 Artizan Made grew out of that.
+(Artizan celebrated its 10th anniversary in 2023!)

-I feel profound distress at our social imbalances and how after all this time, we still see so much inequality, racism, poverty and war.
+I feel profound distress at the social imbalances in our societies.
+We still see so much inequality, racism, poverty and war.
 I weep for the environment and for the destruction of the Amazon.
-At the same time, there a saying from Brazil propels me forward, “Hope is the last to die.”
+At the same time, there is a saying in Brazil propels me forward, “Hope is the last to die.”
 Within all of this, I believe firmly that “handmade” is more than a product.
 It is a lifestyle that is deeply connected to the earth and to the other arts, a lifestyle that offers hope for the future of this world.